 Anxiety and the “C” Criteria

-On the other hand, you may also meet the criteria under the listing if your anxiety disorder has been
+On the other hand, you may also meet the criteria under the listing if your anxiety disorder has been:

-- Medically documented as serious and persistent for at least two years and
+• Medically documented as serious and persistent for at least two years and

-- Required to keep a highly structured setting to reduce your symptoms, such as an intensive outpatient or partial hospitalization program or have minimal capacity to adapt to demands that are not already part of your daily life or changes to your environment
+• Required to keep a highly structured setting to reduce your symptoms, such as an intensive outpatient or partial hospitalization program, or have minimal capacity to adapt to demands that are not already part of your daily life or changes to your environment

 Getting disability if you don’t meet the listing

 You can still qualify for disability benefits if you do not meet Social Security’s listing because Social Security looks at how your anxiety symptoms impact your ability to work.
-Particularly, they consider your ability to carry out simple instructions, make simple work-related decisions, respond appropriately to supervision and co-workers, handle changes in a routine, and show up to work consistently, arrive on time or leave early.
+Particularly, they consider your ability to carry out simple instructions, make simple work-related decisions, respond appropriately to supervision and co-workers, handle changes in a routine, and show up to work consistently, arrive on time, or leave early.

-Example 1: anxiety prevents you from working
+Example 1: Anxiety prevents you from working

-As an example, Joan suffers from anxiety and panic attacks, her panic attacks happen unexpectedly, she receives medication from her psychiatrist and she also sees a therapist regularly.
+As an example, Joan suffers from anxiety and panic attacks, Her panic attacks happen unexpectedly, she receives medication from her psychiatrist and she also sees a therapist regularly.
 However, she still suffers from panic attacks many times during the day.
-She has even had to go the emergency room during her panic attacks.
+She has even had to go to the emergency room during her panic attacks.
 Her panic attacks make it hard for her to finish things she starts.
 At times, her panic attacks keep her from leaving the house.
 Social Security finds that Joan would miss work a lot due to her panic attacks.
 Therefore, Joan qualifies for disability benefits.

 What evidence do I need if my anxiety prevents me from working?

 Social Security requests medical records from your doctors.
-As a rule, it is best to get treatment from psychiatrist or psychologist.
+As a rule, it is best to get treatment from a psychiatrist or psychologist.
 It is important to see your doctors regularly.
 Equally important, you should tell them about all the symptoms you have.
 Additionally, your doctor can complete a residual functional capacity form.

 Getting help with your disability claim for anxiety

-It can be difficult winning disability benefits for anxiety disorders.
+It can be difficult to win disability benefits for anxiety disorders.
 However, an experienced disability advocate can help guide you through the process.
 An experienced advocate can also help gather your records to help support your case.
-Additionally, they can provide you forms for your doctors and answer all your questions.
+Additionally, they can provide you with forms for your doctors and answer all your questions.

-Make sure you start your claim the right way and apply for all the benefits you deserve.
-If you have already applied for SSI or SSDI, call immediately to make sure your case is still pending and was filed correctly.
+Be sure you start your claim the right way and apply for all the benefits you deserve.
+If you have already applied for SSI or SSDI, contact our team immediately to make sure your case is still pending and was filed correctly.
 You may be entitled to significant compensation.
-Contact us now for a free consultation.
+Call us today at (800) 800-3332 or contact us here for your free consultation.

 Related Articles